 - Take pictures of the area where the incident occurred.
 If possible, photograph the footwear that the claimant was wearing.

 - Complete an incident report.
-Documenting the incident may help establish a defense for a claim presented at a later date, help analyze the cause of the incident and help recommend risk improvements to prevent recurrences.
+Documenting the incident may help establish a defence for a claim presented at a later date, help analyze the cause of the incident and help recommend risk improvements to prevent recurrences.

 - Report the incident to your insurer.
 Provide them with details of the incident and steps that had been taken to avoid the incident.